u-blox/ubxlib/port/platform/zephyr/README.md

 - [runner_linux](runner_linux): contains the test application configuration and build files for Linux/Posix on the Zephyr platform.
 - [boards](boards): contains custom u-blox boards that are not \[yet\] in the Zephyr repo.

-# SDK Installation
+# SDK Installation (NRF Connect)
-`ubxlib` is tested with the version of Zephyr that comes with `nRFConnect SDK version 2.2.0` which is the recommended version.

-`ubxlib` has been tested to build with all versions nRFConnect SDK from 1.6.1 up til 2.2.0.
-The test suite for `ubxlib` is however only using 2.2.0.
+`ubxlib` is tested with the version of Zephyr that comes with `nRFConnect SDK version 2.2.0` which is the recommended version; it is intended to build with all versions nRFConnect SDK from 1.6.1 up til 2.2.0.

 Follow the instructions to install the development tools: